NativeScript/docs-v7/faq.md

 # NativeScript FAQ

-### How to upgrade to latest version of NativeScript?
+### How do I upgrade to the latest version of NativeScript?

-[NativeScript Upgrade Instructions](./upgrade-instructions) will help you to upgrade your project to latest version of NativeScript.
+The [NativeScript Upgrade Instructions](./upgrade-instructions) will help you to upgrade your project to the latest version of NativeScript.

 ### How do I check which version of NativeScript does my project use?

-Open the `app/tns_modules/package.json` file and check the `version` attribute.
-This defines the version of the cross-platform modules.
+Open your app’s `package.json` file and check the version of the `"tns-core-modules"` dependency.

 ### How do I check whether my JavaScript runs in NativeScript?